dortania/OpenCore-Install-Guide/extras/drm.md

 ## Fixing iGPU performance

 So how do you fix iGPU performance on a hackintosh?
-Well by loading Apple's GuC (Graphics Micro Code); the main thing to note is that firmware loading is restricted to Skylake and newer and a recent chipset, 300-series or newer: Z390, B360, H370, H310, etc. (*not* Z370, as it is actually 200-series)
+Well by loading Apple's GuC (Graphics Micro Code).
+The main thing to note is that firmware loading is restricted to:
+  *  Skylake and newer CPU
+  * **and** a recent chipset, 300-series or newer: Z390, B360, H370, H310, etc. (*not* Z370, as it is actually 200-series)
+  * Do note that even with recent chipsets, firmware loading is not guaranteed to work.
+If you experience a kernel panic or lots of graphics errors after trying this, it is probably because firmware loading is not supported on your setup.

 So how do you apply it?